 Yes!
-Dr. Michaels is highly trained and has many years of experience in the art of color and shade matching.
+Drs.
+John and David Michaels are highly trained and have many years of experience in the art of color and shade matching.
 He will work carefully to produce a partial denture that not only fits your mouth perfectly but also blends in seamlessly with the surrounding natural teeth.

 Will I Be Able to Eat My Favorite Foods with Dentures?

 While no two patients are exactly alike, you may need to make some slight adjustments to your diet to avoid damaging your newly restored smile.
 However, you will most certainly find it easier to eat your favorite foods while wearing dentures compared to eating while missing many teeth.

 Here is a quick review of how the most common types of dentures improve dental function: